BashirMohammad/RAGuide/_sources/Chapter2.md

 #### Assignment Folders Dropbox vs Github

-The difference between Github and Dropbox will become clearer after section 10 Github, but we should note a few things beforehand.
+The difference between Github and Dropbox will become clearer after [Github](Tools:Github), but we should note a few things beforehand.
 The two are fundamentally different in their purposes: Dropbox is great at storing huge amounts of data in the cloud, while Github excels at storing multiple versions of your code.
 In practice, this means that you will have a Dropbox folder with all your data and one Github folder with all your codes.
 Your plots, pictures, and tables can go in either.

+Currently, we prefer to create an organization in GitHub that manages entire project.
+You can have one repository for analysis and then a final repository called writing that only stores your final tex code for presentation, paper, final graphs and tables.
+We will explain this in detail in [Code](Code) and [Tools](Tools).

+<!
+Add here new a bit on new details-->

 #### Make Files